 - Completion of federally-required paperwork (e.g. USDA/APHIS Form 7001);

-- Inspection of animals by a qualified veterinarian to confirm they are in good health prior to transfer; and
+- Inspection of animals by a qualified veterinarian or their designee to confirm animals are in good health prior to transfer; and

 - Appropriate packing of animals for transport.